Checkio-Game-Missions/checkio-empire-digits-multiplication/info/story.md

-After division we should train computers with multiplication.
+After programming the computers to handle division we should add functionality for multiplication.
-For this we will use simple exercise with numbers.
+For this we will use a simple numbers exercise.